nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script>

-**Note on race and ethnicity:** Deaths are grouped into these five race and ethnicity categories due to the small sample size of deaths and the availability of denominator data.
-However, these categories represent an oversimplification of the ethnically and racially diverse population found in NYC.
-People identified as two or more races or races/ethnicities not listed here are included in the other or unknown category, and the Hispanic/Latino category includes people of any race.
-Differences in mortality rates among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.
-Structural racism — centuries of racist policies and discriminatory practices across institutions, including government agencies, and society — prevents communities of color from accessing vital resources (such as health care and healthy housing) and opportunities (such as employment and education), and negatively affects overall health and well-being.
-See Appendix Methods and Supplemental Data for more information on numbers and percentages by race and ethnicity.

 More than a quarter (n=16, 28%) of decedents had an electric fan present and on, indicating that only using an electric fan without an AC cannot always prevent death during extreme heat for people who are at highest heat risk.

 Previous Health Department studies have found that air conditioning access differs across race and class.
 Black New Yorkers and low-income New Yorkers are less likely to own or use an AC during hot weather, and the main reason is cost.3 While more than 90% of NYC households have air conditioning, access is also lower in neighborhoods where more people are living with limited financial resources.